-The 2014 Building and Site Fund includes capital project activities funded with bonds issued after May 1, 1994.
-For this capital project, the School District has complied with the applicable provisions of §1351a of the State of Michigan's School Code.
+The 2014 Building and Site capital projects fund includes capital project activities funded with bonds issued after May 1, 1994.
+For these capital projects, the School District has complied with the applicable provisions of §1351a of the State of Michigan's School Code.